GritDesign/bcn-compare/README.md

 string < array
 array < object

-for arrays of unequal length, out of bounds values are treated as undefined objects are sorted by their bcn-hash string id value
+* for arrays of unequal length, out of bounds values are treated as undefined

+* objects are sorted by the following rules where:
+	- keys whose value is undefined are treated as not existing
+	- objects with fewer keys < objects with more keys
+	- keys are checked in sorted order where first keys that are not identical determine sort order

 ### Installation